Darren Smith Classic 2022

 IMPORTANT: PLEASE BE VERY MINDFUL OF THE COMMUNITY OF MT ALFORD.
 PLEASE DO NOT WARM UP, GET CHANGED, URINATE OR LEAVE RUBBISH ANYWHERE IN THE TOWNSHIP OF MT ALFORD.
 PLEASE DO NOT PARK ON PRIVATE PROPERTY OR RESIDENT’S FRONT LAWNS – THIS WILL RESULT IN THE CLUB NOT BEING ABLE TO HOST FROM MT ALFORD IN THE FUTURE.
 FACILITIES WILL BE PROVIDED AT THE SCHOOL.
 THANK YOU.

-Riders will compete in one of seven Races.
+Riders will compete in one of eight Races.
 Within each Race there are multiple grades that normally demonstrate similar abilities and average speeds.
 Riders within a race are competing as a group, e.g., if a rider attempts to breakaway, anyone, regardless of grade, may work with that rider.
 Grades within a race will have corresponding but different colours – for example light and dark blue.

 However, in order for all riders to have the opportunity to feel competitive in their race, enjoy the event and have the opportunity to stand up on the podium, the Gold Coast Cycling Club will be presenting podiums for all grades within each Race.
 The Gold Coast Cycling Club also proactively promotes equal prizes for women and men.